 House rent allowance is paid by an employer to his employee.
 The employee as per the eligibility under section 10 (13A) can claim exemption from House Rent Allowance (HRA) received every month.

 A self-employed person did not get a salary from the employer.
 Therefore, he can not claim an exemption under section 10 (13A) of the income tax act 1961.
 However, a self-employed person can claim a deduction in respect of the house rent expenses he incurred for his living under Section 80GG of the income tax act 1961.

 How the House Rent Allowance exemption calculated when the employee moved from a non-metro city to a metro city?

 House Rent Allowance is calculated based on the city where you live.

-If you are living in a metro city then the calculation will be different compare to the HRA exemption calculation for a non metro city.
+If you are living in a metro city then the calculation will be different compare to the House Rent Allowance (HRA) exemption calculation for a non-metro city.

-You need to keep the these receipts and rental agreement with you.
-In future if its asked by the income tax department, then produce the same to them.
+You need to keep these receipts and rental agreement with you.
+In the future, if it’s asked by the income tax department, then produce the same to them.

-One can even claim the HRA along with the benefit of home loan if he has taken a loan for building his own house.
+One can even claim the HRA exemption along with the benefit of home loan if he has taken a loan for building his own house.

 Can I pay rent to my father to avail HRA benefits?